al3Co/BebopDrone/README.md

 http://developer.parrot.com/docs/bebop/#general-information

 ## Communication
-- If you found a bug, please open an issue. :bow:
+- If you found a bug, please open an issue
-- Also, if you have a feature request, please open an issue. :thumbsup:
+- Also, if you have a feature request, please open an issue
-- If you want to contribute, submit a pull request.:muscle:
+- If you want to contribute, submit a pull request

 ## License
 Core data and Copyright: